andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 well, describe it.

-Stretching a staggering *26 feet across* and *15 feet high*, the marvelous painting spews rays of bright, beautiful sunshine across its sprawling canvas.
+Stretching a staggering *26 feet across* and *15 feet high*, the marvelous painting irradiates bright, beautiful sunshine across its sprawling canvas.
 In a statement that could be enshrined in the understatement hall of fame, Munch pithily described his painting thusly: "I saw the sun rise up above the rocks - I painted the sun."